 When a hotel can’t accommodate a guest because it’s overbooked, the standard industry practice is to send that person to a comparable hotel and to pay for the first night’s reservation.
 That would have happened to White and the other displaced customers, except that there were no available rooms in the region.

 “Overbookings like this tend to happen at large events, like the Super Bowl or Formula 1,” Barth says.
 “They’re usually caused by guests overstaying their reservations, but they can also happen after a natural disaster, like a hurricane on an island with a limited number of hotel rooms.”
+(Related: London hotel takes a hard line on stranded air traveler’s refund request.)

 The best way to avoid being turned away, he says, is to take a couple of preventive measures.
 White could have sidestepped the situation by booking directly through the Hilton Web site or by calling its reservations number.
 (White’s confirmation contained an Expedia confirmation but didn’t have a corresponding confirmation from Hilton, according to Pfister.)